vin-ni/hover-on-touch/README.md

 }

 ```
+## Result
+On Tap Hold and Hover, the .cover div gets an opacity 0.
+On click or tap, the link is activated.

 ## UX
 These are some points I think are necessary to make this approach work ux wise:

-- all elements of the grid should have a second layer that can be shown (to be consistent)
+- all clickable elements should have a second layer or an animation (to be consistent)
-- the elements should take reasonable space on the screen, so the user touches them automatically while scrolling (Otherwise this feature would have to be explained)
+- the elements should take reasonable space on the screen, so the user touches them automatically while scrolling (Otherwise this feature would need to be explained)
-- the secondary information should leave space for the thumb
+- if there is relevant secondary information, it should leave space for the thumb

 [Link] (http://vinzenzaubry.com/journal/hover-on-touch/) to my blogpost with additional thoughts.

 ## Features

-- Put anything inside the info div
+- Put any html elements together
 - Works while scrolling, so users can see details while scrolling through the page
 - Gifs restart on display
 - For looping animations save the gifs as »looping«, for normal animations save them as »playing once«
-- The script will not interfere with any hover animations on desktop browsers (non touch devices) .
+- The script works on mobile, on desktop and devices that support mouse and touch events.

 If anyone wants to contribute, just fork the project or write me at hi@vinzenzaubry.com :)